Arc’teryx Thorium AR

 I’m generally a size small in all things Arc’teryx, and the Thorium is no different.
 Since the jacket is considered “regular fit,” I can easily layer underneath or opt for a hardshell overtop—I often pair it with my Sentinel LT ski jacket.
 Further, the sleeves are an ideal length for me and the elastic cuffs fit well without being too snug or too loose.
 The Thorium also has a drop back hem that just covers my butt, and the adjustable hem drawcord allows me to cinch it in to seal out drafts.
 Finally, in terms of comfort, the interior is silky smooth and provides a great next-to-skin feel—I’ve even worn the Thorium with just a t-shirt underneath.
 I do wish Arc’teryx would have included this soft material on the inside of the collar as I felt the nylon was slightly abrasive on my chin, but that’s a small nitpick for an otherwise impressively comfy jacket.

-Other Versions of the Arc'teryx Thorium
+Men's Version of the Arc'teryx Thorium AR

 - As the name suggests, the Thorium AR is a great all-rounder—I take it everywhere from my morning commute and walking my dog to deep in the backcountry.
 Plus, it functions well as both a midlayer and outer layer.